Robert Delaunay: Overview

-His writings on color, which were influenced by scientists and theoreticians, are intuitive and can sometimes be random statements based on the belief that color is a thing in itself, with its own powers of expression and form.
-He believes painting is a purely visual art that depends on intellectual elements, and perception is in the impact of colored light on the eye.
-The contrasts and harmonies of color produce in the eye simultaneous movements and correspond to movement in nature.
-Vision becomes the subject of painting.
+From 1912 to 1914, Delaunay's nonfigurative paintings focused on color.
+His early paintings were deeply rooted in Neoimpressionism which he abandoned later.
+His writings on color, which were influenced by scientists and theoreticians, were largely intuitive and could sometimes be random statements based on the belief that color was a thing in itself, with its own powers of expression and form.
+He believed that painting was a purely visual art that depended on intellectual elements, and perception was in the impact of colored light on the eye.